Certified Public Manager® Program

 Candidates will receive written notification regarding their admission into the Certified Public Manager program.

 |Regular Rate||$3,800||By December 1|

 The fee covers tuition, materials, a mid-year conference, and end of the year graduation ceremony.
 Most commonly, agencies sponsor their employee's participation.

-We understand that circumstances may arise that make you unable to attend an event/course for which you have registered.
-You may send someone else in your place*, but you must notify us of that change a minimum of three business days prior to the event/course.
+We understand that circumstances may arise that make you unable to attend an event/course for which you have registered far in advance.
+You may send someone else in your place to the same or a future offering*, but you must notify us of that change a minimum of three business days prior to the event/course.
 There is no fee for this substitution.

 We reserve the right to cancel the event/course and return fees in the event of insufficient registration.
 The liability of the University of Kansas is limited to the registration fee.
 The University of Kansas will not be responsible for any losses incurred by registrants, including but not limited to airline cancelation charges or hotel deposits.

-*For Law Enforcement Leadership Academy, this substitute must be a sworn officer.
+*For the Law Enforcement Leadership Academy, this substitute must be a sworn officer.

 We accommodate persons with disabilities.
 Please call 785-864-6864 to discuss your needs at least two weeks before the start of the program if possible.